 Begin the journey back to Lhasa.
 Enjoy a beautiful view of Himalaya ranges.
 Most travelers usually take this long driving road back as rest time after 3 days of incredible trek.
 But this zig-zag scenic drive always bring some surprises such as suddenly appear rain bowls in front of your vehicle, flock of yaks or sheep may stop your bus which gives you a chance to close-up look at this animals , a wild animal running cross the road, a beautiful lake or snowy, sunrise or sunset.etc. make your journey alive.

-Continue driving back towards Lhasa.
-This is another long driving journey, due to the traffic speed limit, your vehicle will stop several minutes from Tibet to time when you have a chance to stretch your legs.
+Those who are return back to Lhasa, continue to drive to Shigatse via Old Tingri.
+This is another long driving journey, due to the traffic speed limit, your vehicle will stop several minutes from time to time when you have a chance to stretch your legs.
 Along the way, you will cross Yurlung Tsangpo River before Lhatse.
-Arrive in Shigatse in the late afternoon.
+If weather permits, you will see Mt.
+Everest and other world’s highest peaks again in distance Arrive in Shigatse in the late afternoon.

 Say goodbye to Tibet!